Faculty

 Email: kyle.khellaf@ucr.edu

 Kyle Khellaf is Assistant Professor of Comparative Literature and Classics.
-His research focuses primarily on Greco-Roman historiography and explores how ancient historical accounts and their non-linear teleologies emerged in response to broader historical phenomena.
-His current book project, The Paratextual Past: Digression in Classical Historiography, examines how digressions played a central role in the development of historiography and were eventually recognized as a historical tradition in their own right.
-It also explores the ways in which these embedded narratives open up histories and the canonical events they depict to a range of dialogic perspectives in the wake of imperial expansion and its complications.
+His research focuses on Greco-Roman historiography, especially digressions.
+It explores how such non-linear teleologies emerged in response to broader historical phenomena.
 These include ethnographic encounters with foreign peoples; accounts of migration, transculturation, and settlement across the broader Mediterranean landscape; the liminal “Middle Sea,” with its numerous histories of colonization and the resulting paradoxographical encounters that unfold in its fluid spaces; as well as stories of slave rebellions and their leaders whose voices, were it not for the digression, would remain eclipsed by the “great men” of history.

-Kyle’s other research and teaching interests include Greek and Roman poetry (especially Latin elegy and Greek epinician), ancient and modern empires, the problematic legacies of classical receptions (particularly in the colonial and postcolonial Maghreb), and the applications of Postwar French theory to the classical world.
+Kyle’s other research and pedagogical interests include the problematic legacies of classical receptions (particularly in the colonial and postcolonial Maghreb), ancient and modern empires, and the applications of Postwar French theory to the classical world.

 Special Journal Issues